KSDaemon/wampy.js/README.md

 For using msgpack you need to provide [msgpack5][] javascript library, set up **msgpackCoder** option, and wamp server, that also supports it.
 * **realm**.
 Default value: null.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
+* **helloCustomDetails**.
+Default value: null.
+Custom attributes to send to router on hello.
 * **onConnect**.
 Default value: null.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
 Default value: null.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
 Default value: null.
 Callback function.
 Fired on error in websocket communication.